vijay-kumar2001/grilli-brand-website/LEARNINGS.md

 ---

-## 10. Smooth Scrolling With Lenis

-I implemented **Lenis** to provide smooth, inertia-based scrolling:

-* Created a Lenis instance with custom easing.
-* Tuned the scroll multipliers for both mouse wheel and touch input.
-* Hooked it into `requestAnimationFrame` to keep scrolling smooth and synced.

-This taught me how scroll libraries integrate into the render loop and how they influence the feel of navigation across the website.

----

-## 11. IntersectionObserver for Active Navigation
+## 10. IntersectionObserver for Active Navigation

 To keep the navigation aware of where the user is on the page, I used **IntersectionObserver**: